md-ashafuddula/MSc-Engg-in-CSE/README.md

 # MSc (resources)

 My MSc duration was **(Jan, 2020 to Jan, 2023) exactly 3 years**.
 By the grace of almighty Allah I have completed my course work and 1 thesis publication.
-During my MSc I have taken 7 course though could not participate in the final exam of **Deep Learning for Natural Language Processing** Course I have completed all it's assignment, project and Presentation.
+During my MSc I have taken 7 course though could not participate in the final exam of **Deep Learning for Natural Language Processing** Course.
+However, I have completed all it's assignment, project and Presentation.

 # MSc course list